Leutwiler/Temperature-Converter/readme.md

 ## Understanding the tool 👨‍💻

-After downloading the main file, you can type `cargo run` in your terminal.It will run the code and ask for the user's inputs.
+After downloading the main file, you can type `cargo run` in your terminal.
+It will run the code and ask for the user's inputs.

 The first input must be the letter `F` if you want to convert from Fahrenheit to Celsius or the letter `C` if you want to convert from Celsius to Fahrenheit.
 Any other letter will not trigger the next step, lowercase C or F will lead to the next step as well.